microsoft/rushstack/eslint/eslint-bulk/README.md

 ## eslint-bulk suppress

 Use this command to automatically generate bulk suppressions for the given files and given rules.
 Supply the files as the main argument.
-The "files" argument is a glob pattern thatfollows the same rules as the "eslint" command.
+The "files" argument is a glob pattern that follows the same rules as the "eslint" command.

 ```bash